redhat-openstack/openstack-puppet-modules/stdlib/README.markdown

   validate_re($::puppetversion, '^2.7', 'The $puppetversion fact value does not match 2.7')
   ~~~

-  Note: Compilation will also abort, if the first argument is not a String.
-Always use
-  quotes to force stringification:
+  Note: Compilation terminates if the first argument is not a string.
+Always use quotes to force stringification:

   ~~~
   validate_re("${::operatingsystemmajrelease}", '^[57]$')